-- 4. Managers in the District have provided an attestation to their respective superintendents that, for the 2018-2019 school year, to the best of their knowledge, their department is in compliance with statutory and regulatory requirements.
+Managers in the District have provided an attestation to their respective superintendents that for the 2019-2020 school year, to the best of their knowledge, their department is in compliance with statutory and regulatory requirements.
 Where partial compliance or non-compliance is identified by the manager, it is documented, including the actions that are being taken to ensure substantial compliance.
-For example, at any given time staff may be in the process of writing, updating or implementing new processes to meet the ever-changing statutes or regulatory requirements, or responding to immediate gaps that have been identified either internally or externally through the respective compliance mechanisms, i.e., Ministry of Labour inspections, Technical Standards & Safety Authority (TSSA) inspections, Electrical Safety Authority (ESA) inspections, etc. - 5.
-The following are some examples of areas where departments are working on developing processes and controls to achieve full compliance: - a.
-One area identified by Supply Chain Management (SCM) as substantial compliance is the Comprehensive Economic and Trade Agreement (CETA) and Canadian Free Trade Agreement (CFTA).
-SCM is working on updating the relevant District policies and procedures for alignment with the trade agreements.
-The implementation of an e-bidding portal to receive submissions electronically is now operational and in compliance with the trade agreements; - b.
-Under the Waste Diversion Act, there is an expectation that school districts achieve a 50% diversion rate.
-Partial compliance on average of 24% has been achieved to date as all schools do not actively participate in a recycling program: - c.
-Under the Education Act a plan has been developed to re-establish compliance with the requirements related to the completion schedule for teacher, principal and vice-principal performance appraisals; and - d.
-With respect to the Accessibility for Ontarians with Disabilities Act (AODA), some new staff have not yet been trained as required.
-An online training module with enhanced Human Rights content is being developed and is to be rolled out to all staff, including new employees. - 6.
-In staff's opinion, it is impossible to know, with certainty that all District staff are in compliance with all statutory and regulatory requirements at all times; however, by requiring an annual departmental identification of new statutes and regulations and by reviewing existing key statutory and regulatory requirements, staff is reminded of their responsibilities under a statute or regulation.
-This allows for the review of District processes and controls in place to become substantially compliant with the legislation, and for the identification of any non-compliance and subsequent corrective action.
+For example, at any given time, staff may be in the process of writing, updating or implementing new processes to meet the everchanging statutes or regulatory requirements, or responding to immediate gaps that have been identified either internally or externally through the respective compliance mechanisms, i.e., Ministry of Labour (MOL) inspections, Technical Standards & Safety Authority (TSSA) inspections, Electrical Safety Authority (ESA) inspections, etc.

+Considering that 2020 was a challenging year, most of the work on achieving full compliance was put on hold.
+The following are some examples of areas where departments are still working on developing processes and controls to achieve full compliance:

+- a.
+One area identified by Supply Chain Management (SCM) staff as having substantial compliance is the Comprehensive Economic and Trade Agreement (CETA) and Canadian Free Trade Agreement (CFTA).
+SCM staff is working on updating the relevant District policies and procedures for alignment with the trade agreements.
+The implementation of an ebidding portal to receive submissions electronically is now operational and in compliance with the trade agreements; - b.
+Under the Waste Diversion Act, there is an expectation that school districts will achieve a 50% diversion rate.
+Only partial compliance has been achieved to date as all schools do not actively participate in a recycling program; - c.
+Under the Education Act a plan had been developed in the 2019-2020 school year to re-establish compliance with the requirements related to the completion schedule for teacher, principal and vice-principal performance appraisals (TPAs).
+However, due to increasing demands faced by school-based administrators, the Ministry provided direction that TPAs would be paused for the remainder of the 2020-2021 school year; - d.
+With respect to the Accessibility for Ontarians with Disabilities Act (AODA), some new staff members had not been trained as required.
+An online training module with enhanced Human Rights content was developed and was rolled out to all staff, including new employees.
+HR staff are in the process of reviewing their training database to ensure that all staff hired in September 2020 have completed this training and following up where necessary; - e.
+Under the Fire Prevention and Protection Act Staff are working closely with Ottawa Fire Services to update fire safety plans at every OCDSB facility, but only a portion have been approved resulting in partial